About UsCaring Vets. Healthy Pets. Serving Baltimore since 1950.

 Dr. Stoll’s professional interests include small animal cardiology.
 Dr. Stoll spends her free time with her husband, Senor Sanchez (a little old chihuahua), and Oliver (a sweet fat cat).

 Lauren knew she wanted to care for animals from a young age.
 Growing up in rural Harford county, Maryland, she began horseback riding at age 8, and learned dog obedience training in her local 4-H. She attended historic Bridgewater College in Virginia, where she received a BS in biology.
 A few years later, she obtained her degree in veterinary technology from the Community College of Baltimore County.

 Lauren has been working at EMRVC since 2010, and has proven herself as a technician and a leader.
 Her specializations include surgery, anesthesia, emergency care, and nutrition.
+Her strong skills and dedication to the team have lead to a promotion to Practice Manager.
 When not at work, she spends time with her husband, children, and animals.
 She has three cats named Percy, Pickle, and Bruce, and a dog named Louie.

 We take pride in our facility: Our walls are freshly painted, our lighting is cheerful, and every surface is tidy and clean.
 You are welcome to relax under the tall, wood-paneled ceilings in our waiting room and refresh yourself with some water.
 Enjoy plenty of art, learn more about pet care, and view our welcome board for all the pets visiting that day!
 And, because we care about our four-legged guests’ comfort, we recently installed soft, textured floors throughout our facility.
 Feel free to come by for a tour!